mikimn/arggo/README.md

-# Argo
+# Arggo
 > The no-brainer Python package for experiment management

 :warning: This library is still in early development.
 We welcome contributors and early feedback :construction:
 ___

-Argo is a Python library for managing experiment runs in a clean and elegant manner.
+Arggo is a Python library for managing experiment runs in a clean and elegant manner.

 Core features:
 * Dataclass-powered automatic argument parsing
 * Automatic directory creation for different runs

-Argo is largely inspired by
-[Hydra](https://hydra.cc/)
-and the `HfArgumentParser` utility from
+Arggo is largely inspired by [Hydra](https://hydra.cc/) and the `HfArgumentParser` utility from
 [🤗 Transformers](https://github.com/huggingface/transformers).